janisdd/simplelightbox/README.md

 ### Changes

+- 2.10.5
+  - fixed flickering issue (if we switch from an image with no caption to an image with a large caption (the image size "jumps")
+    - we now pre-calculate the caption box size and set the image size properly
+  - fixed issue where caption hiding was delayed when image gets closed

 - changed outside captions to always stay in window bounds
   - image size is reduced if needed

 #### Issues

-- there is a flickering if we switch from an image with no caption to an image with a large caption (the image size "jumps")
-  - probably because the size is changed after the transition/animation to the next image...
 - if an image has a caption there is a zoom issue where the image cannot be moved until the image is out of the viewport
   - should be fine for captions with only a few lines